 One of the key success factors for the successful implementation of any NPL strategy option is an adequate technical infrastructure.
 In this context, it is important that all NPL-related data is centrally stored in robust and secured IT systems.
-Data should be complete and up-to-date throughout the NPL workout process.
+Data has teshould be complete and up-to-date throughout the NPL workout process.

-An adequate technical infrastructure should enable NPL WUs to:
+An adequate technical infrastructure needs to should enable NPL WUs to: